SOC 2

 Scenario B: Mid-Market HealthTech (150 Employees)

 Goal: Dual compliance with ISO 27001 and HIPAA for healthcare enterprise clients.
+The Year 1 budget reflects consultant-led implementation with a GRC platform.

-Line Item Cost
+Line Item Illustrative Cost

 Implementation Consultant $35,000